nate-kean/ads-explorer/README.md

 ## Installation

-Copy the DLL and TLB somehwere and run `regsvr32 OpenWindows.dll`.
+Copy the DLL and TLB somehwere and run `regsvr32 ADSExplorer.dll`.

-To uninstall, run `regsvr32 /u OpenWindows.dll`.
+To uninstall, run `regsvr32 /u ADSExplorer.dll`.

 This is going to worm its way into anything with a shell view, so it might cause stability issues.
 Caveat emptor.